SchmidtRichard/Authentication-Security/README.md

 //Move to below code to the .env file

-//const secret = "Thisisourlittlesecret."; <- Delete this
+//const secret = "Thisisourlittlesecret."; <- Delete this (Environment Variables to Keep Secrets Safe)

 /*